OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 # ResidentAI
 ### ResidentAI.GetCarProbability
-_ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGrou_p
+_ushort instanceID, ref CitizenInstance citizenData, Citizen.AgeGroup ageGroup_

 This is a **Prefix** patch with standard priority that **preempts** the original method (returns **false** from the Prefix method).